What is BMR?

 I love using the BMR calculator (what I really love is that it does the math for me in a split second), but misunderstandings and misinformation such as that posted above are of great concern.

 This is incorrect and potentially dangerous information.
-Never consume fewer calories than your BMR, to loose weight, UNLESS you are totally bed ridden.
-In which case I suspect you have some sort of illness/injury so should not be trying to loose weight while your body is healing/repairing/recovering anyway.
+Never consume fewer calories than your BMR, to lose weight, UNLESS you are totally bed ridden.
+In which case I suspect you have some sort of illness/injury so should not be trying to lose weight while your body is healing/repairing/recovering anyway.

 BMR does not account for ANY physical activity that is done on a daily basis, organised or not such as walking to the shops, car, up stairs etc.

-Remember to recalculate your BMR as you loose weight to ensure its accurate.
+Remember to recalculate your BMR as you lose weight to ensure its accurate.

 The advice to eat 1200 calories in response to the question is ridiculous and dangerous.